-Approximately 151 million women around the globe take a birth control pill.
-Guardian reports, in the UK, 9 out of 10 women (3.1 million) use this form of birth control.
+Approximately 151 million women around the globe take birth control pills.
+Guardian reports that in the UK, 9 out of 10 women (3.1 million) use this form of birth control.
 The pill itself needs no introduction.
 It’s in the name, after all.
 It does have some side effects, though, one of which is hair loss.
 And since it can be quite stressful, many women want to know how to stop hair loss from birth control.

 These pills contain the following synthetically-made hormones: estrogen and progestin (a synthetic form of progesterone).
 Together they come in what’s known as combination pills, and if the pill only contains progestin, it’s known as the mini-pill.
 And if used “perfectly”, it’s 99% effective, according to the NHS.
 That’s a reason why many people choose to take a birth control pill.